KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/Extension-Design/Index.page.md

   - The extension has complex content, which is presented as a nested tree of values and defined locally within the extension.
   - The extension is extended with an additional extension defined separately.

-Currently the UK Core does not use modifierExtensions, so no guidance is given here on this type.
+Currently the NHSE IG does not use modifierExtensions, so no guidance is given here on this type.
 More information on <a href="http://hl7.org/fhir/r4/extensibility.html#modifierExtension">modifierExtensions</a> is available in the FHIR specification.

 ---